 She Invited a Man Into Her Tent

 In Judges 4:17-18), when Sisera arrived at her tent, Jael invited him in.
 I have read a few blogs and articles that try to suggest that he forced his way in, but there is nothing in the text to support that.
-Also, note that women pitched their tents separate from their husband’s so this was an invitation by Jael into her tent, not her and her husband’s home.
+Also, note that women pitched their tents separately from their husband’s tent so this was an invitation by Jael into her tent, not her and her husband’s home.
 (See Genesis 24:67; 31:33 for examples of women having their own tents)

 What are the implications of this invitation?
 For the time and culture, it was inappropriate for a married woman to be alone with a man.
-We know this to be true for ancient Israeli culture, but maybe the Kenites had different standards?
+We know this to be true for ancient Israeli culture, but maybe the Kenites had different standards.

 Little is known about the Kenites, but I doubt it.
 Even the Canaanites who practiced cult prostitution looked down upon a married woman committing adultery (the husband, of course, was not held to the same standard).
-Her invitation would be have been out of place for a married woman.
+Her invitation would have been out of place for a married woman.

-Verse 18 very specifically states that Jael went out to meet Sisera.
+Verse 18 specifically states that Jael went out to meet Sisera.
 He didn’t force his way in.
 She took a deliberate action to go out of her tent and invite him in.

 She Broke the Cultural Rules of Hospitality

 For Westerners, the kind of hospitality shown by people in the Ancient Near East is difficult to understand.
 However, because of the difficulty that travelers and strangers faced and their vulnerability to the elements, generous rules of hospitality developed.
-I addition to providing food and shelter, there was an understanding that the visitor would receive protection.
+In addition to providing food and shelter, there was an understanding that the visitor would receive protection.
 This level of hospitality was especially true among nomadic tribes like the Kenites.

 Sisera, culturally, had every reason to feel safe with Jael.
 When Jael offered him milk and extended her hand of hospitality, Sisera felt secure in his protection.
 In the offering and receipt of food and drink, a kind of covenantal commitment was made.
 It is why he was able to comfortably fall asleep in her tent and not find the need to look over his shoulder as he tried to rest.
 Jael betrayed those cultural expectations by assassinating him shortly after.